puddlejumper26/hotel-store/README.md

 - When a dish is created or modified, the status is updated on the `Menu` page automatically

 ### 3.3 Cart
-- Displays on the top right conor of the home page
+- CartSummay component Displays on the top right conor of the home page
   - Composes by two parts:
   - `Your cart:` displays dishes number in the cart, when none displays empty
   - `Click CART` is a link navigates to the cart summary table
+- CartDetail component is the table displays to the custome regarding the ordered details
+  - Composes by a table and buttons
+  - Continue Shopping button navigates back to the menu page
+  - Checkout navigates to the checkout form

 # 4.0 Problems